VirtusLab/git-machete-intellij-plugin/README.md

 If branch is behind (or in sync with) its remote, it can be pulled.
 To do this, right-click on given branch and select `Pull Branch`.
+This action does `--ff-only` pull only which is enough in this case.

 ![](docs/pull.gif)